GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
 >
-> ~ *Douglas Crockford*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts